YEEthanCC/AgentBuilder-EN/Knowledge_Base/Knowledge_Base_and_Document_Maintenance.md

 **Knowledge Base Description**: Used to describe the information represented by the documents in the knowledge base.

 When the recall mode of the knowledge base is N-To-1, the knowledge base is provided as a tool for LLM reasoning calls.
 The reasoning is based on the description of the knowledge base.
-If the description is empty, Dify's automatic indexing strategy will be used.
+If the description is empty, AgentBuilder's automatic indexing strategy will be used.

 **Visibility Permissions**: You can choose "Only Me" or "All Team Members."
 People without permissions will not be able to view and edit the dataset.

-**Embedding Model**: Modify the embedding model of the knowledge base.
+**Embedding Model**: MoAgentBuilder the embedding model of the knowledge base.
 Changing the embedding model will re-embed all documents in the knowledge base, and the original embeddings will be deleted.

 ## 9. Knowledge Base API Management
-Dify Knowledge Base provides a complete set of standard APIs.
-Developers can use API calls to perform daily management and maintenance operations such as adding, deleting, modifying, and querying documents and segments in the knowledge base.
+AgentBuilder Knowledge Base provides a complete set of standard APIs.
+Developers can use API calls to perform daily management and maintenance operations such as adding, deleting, moAgentBuildering, and querying documents and segments in the knowledge base.

 ![knowledge_base_api](/Knowledge_Base/images/knowledge_base_api.png)